-Nvidia's latest Pascal GPU architecture has been on the tip of every PC enthusiast's tongue for more than a year.
-And with good reason, this is the first time we've ever seen an architecture based around a manufacturing process smaller than 28nm.
+Nvidia’s Pascal GPU architecture was at the top of every PC enthusiast’s component wish list for a year before the Nvidia GeForce GTX 1080 even came out.
+And, with good reason – it was the first time we’d ever seen a manufacturing process smaller than 28nm.

-At last I finally have my hands on Nvidia's latest and greatest GPU, the GeForce GTX 1080.
+And, the Nvidia GeForce GTX 1080 has the horsepower to handle those ports.
 Coming jam packed with 2,560 CUDA cores, 160 texture units, 64 ROPs, 8GBs of Micron's latest GDDR5X VRAM, and a GPU boost clock running in at a comfortable 1,733 MHz, is there any wonder why the PC enthusiast community is so abuzz?

 For those less savvy with the technical jargon, the best way to compare these cards is simply by looking at how many TFLOPs they can produce.
 The GTX 980, manages a respectable 5.5 TFLOPs, the 980 Ti, 6.5, the Titan 7.

 And the GTX 1080?
 9 teraflops.